braksator/minson/README.md

 var cfgStr = Minson.config(Minson.type.TYPE, param, default, charset);
 ```

-This may be preferable to use this in order to catch configuration issues
+It may be preferable to use this in order to catch configuration issues
 early.

 Allowed values for TYPE are: